-NOTE: The first orders will be shipped at the end of April.
-Because the first harvests are small, it may take a few weeks to receive your order.
-Our calçots are harvested fresh from the farm, and shipped on a first-come, first-served basis.
+NOTE: Our calçots are harvested fresh from the farm, and shipped on a first-come, first-served basis.
+Your order may take 1 to 2 weeks to be shipped.
 We will ship your entire order to you when the calçots arrive.

 Calçots are a type of fresh sweet onion that has a passionate following in Cataluña.
 They are harvested in early spring and are grilled over vine clippings or charcoal.
 The charred onions are then peeled to reveal a sweet, tender heart that is dipped into romesco, a delicious almond and pepper sauce.
 They are so popular that they even hold parties called calçotada where people gather to harvest and feast on the tasty calçots (pronounced kal-sots).